baychub/cb-gsg/getting-started.md

 	RSP sensor units need a DHCP server when they start up.
 4. Connect each RSP sensor to a PoE+ port on the switch.
 5. Connect the PoE+ switch to the router and power on the switch.

+	The sensor LEDs will go through a series of patterns, and after 1-2 minutes should be ((fill in here)).
 6. Connect the Edge Computer to the router and power it on.

 	This is the PC where you will install the RSP Controller Application.
-8. Attach a monitor to the RSP Controller PC and power it on.
+7. Attach a monitor to the RSP Controller PC and power it on.

+If

 ## Installing and Running the RSP Controller on Windows